GitJuski/Linux-servers/h2-GJ (In progress).md

 ![lshw](Screenshots/2/lshw.png)

 The man page for lshw states that the -short and -sanitize options make the output shorter and without possible sensitive information.
-The output shows that the system was virtualbox, there were 8064MiB of ram and the processor was AMD Ryzen 3 PRO 5450U with Radeon Graphic.
+The output shows that the system was virtualbox, there were 8064MiB of ram and the processor was AMD Ryzen 3 PRO 5450U with Radeon Graphics.
 Other interesting information were 54GB VBOX HARDDISK which was the storage, different input devices and network adapter.
 In conclusion this command shows essential hardware information in a shorter form and without sensitive information.
 It uses classes to group.
 These classes were system, bus, memory, processor, bridge, input, storage, disk, display, network, multimedia and volume.
 It was 11:55 AM and I was done with this.

 ### Three programs

 At 12:30 PM I started working on this assignment.
 The programs I decided to install were htop, ncdu and cowsay.
-I had to search for intersting programs that I haven't tried and wanted to test.
+I had to search for interesting programs that I haven't tried and wanted to test.
 I found htop and ncdu from a Reddit post (2023).
 To install all three at the same time I ran ```sudo apt install htop ncdu cowsay```.

 ![install...](Screenshots/2/install....png)